 How to exclude a page/post from deferral

 You can exclude JavaScript deferral on an individual post, page, or custom post type.
 In the editor, on the right-hand side uncheck “Defer JavaScript.”
 This will exclude the entire page from deferral.
-This can be useful for say a checkout or contact us page that might have more issues than the rest of the site.
+This can be useful for say a contact us page that might have more issues than the rest of the site.

 Common exclusions